Italian frigate Bersagliere: Construction and career

 Bersagliere was laid down on 12 April 1984 and launched on 18 April 1985 by Fincantieri at Rive Trigoso.
 She was commissioned on 8 November 1995.
 In the early 1980s, the ship had been given the name Al Yarmouk and the pennant number F-16.

 Having joined the Italian Navy, the unit had an intense operational life and in addition to the normal training activity it was chosen as a naval platform for the testing of weapon systems under development, such as a new version of the 127/54 OTO cannon and the SCLAR H integrated rocket launcher system, tested during the NATO Electronic Warfare exercise (EW TRIALS) held from 23 to 25 May 2005.

 Bersagliere was initially assigned to the La Spezia naval base, and then was assigned to the naval base of Taranto from 2003 to 2010, under the control of the First Frigate Squadron.
 Since 2010, the unit has been deployed again at the naval base of La Spezia.

 Among the activities in which he took part, the most important was the circumnavigation of the globe carried out together with the Durand de la Penne.
-The two units, which set sail on 12 July 1996, returned to Taranto on 4 April 1997 after having traveled over 46,000 miles and touched 35 ports in 23 countries.
+The two units, which set sail on 12 July 1996, returned to Taranto on 4 April 1997 after having travelled over 46,000 miles and touched 35 ports in 23 countries.

 In 2005, from 1 January to 15 April, the ship was deployed in the Gulf of Aqaba in the Red Sea, as command ship SNMCMG2, NATO's Mine Countermeasures Force in the Mediterranean.

 On 20 September 2010, under the command of the Captain Gennaro Falcone, the ship, with a crew of 188 men, left the naval base of Taranto to take part in the NATO Operation Ocean Shield to protect the merchant traffic in transit.
 After reaching Djibouti starting from 1 October, the ship was included in the permanent naval device of Standing NATO Maritime Group 1.
 The ship, which returned to the La Spezia base on 16 December, in three months of operational activity, spent in Gulf of Aden and the Indian Ocean to combat the phenomenon of piracy, carried out maritime surveillance covering 20,000 miles and interrogating 140 merchant ships in transit in the area.